We co-create academic programming and products with Black-led nonprofits, designed for families of color.Learn More

 We're catalyzing Black communities with your generous support.

-We partner with Foundations to help them make investments in community collectives led by Black nonprofits.
+We partner with Foundations to help them make investments in community collectives led by Black grassroots.
 Our partners agree that student academic outcomes improve when those most impacted have the resources to implement their own solutions.

-Educating the “whole child” means prioritizes the full scope of a child's developmental needs both in and out of schools.
+Educating the “whole child” means prioritizing the full scope of a child's developmental needs both in and out of schools.
 We help K-12 educators to better measure and quantify student enrichment outside of schools.